 Here’s what to do:

-Each year, around February, the vicar writes to the entire congregation, inviting them to review their giving in the light of the particular opportunities or challenges of the moment.
+Each year the vicar writes to the entire congregation, inviting them to review their giving in the light of the particular opportunities or challenges of the moment.

-If you want to increase, decrease, or cancel your donation, you can do so through PGS, by email, written letter, or phone.
+If you want to increase, decrease, or cancel your donation, you can do so through PGS, online (at the link above), by email, written letter, or phone.
 Contact details are here.
-Please also let Linda and/or Simon know.
+Please also let Michael and/or Simon know.